vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Writting in Markdown
 There is dozen applications for writing Markdown files.
 All of them provide feature of immediate preview.

 I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
-But you don't really have to stick to any of these
+But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 #### Setting up your repository on GitHub